2014 N.H. Bear Hunt Outlook

 In terms of hard mast, red oak acorns will be the dominant nut crop this fall.
 Recent observations indicate abundant acorns in most areas; however this crop can vary from one ridge to another.
 If you know of white oak stands in central and southern New Hampshire, they will be worth checking for bear activity as well.
 It is not expected that there will be a significant beechnut crop this year, given that this crop produced well last fall.
 This crop is typically sporadic and often only produces an abundant crop once every 4 to 5 years.

 While blackberries and acorns will likely be the fall staple for bears, there are other species that are worth checking and keeping an eye on.
 At the beginning of the season, raspberries (which are currently producing a very good crop) may still be available.
 Black cherries are worth checking, however early indications do not show a strong crop.
 Hazelnuts may be available in early September however squirrels tend to beat the bears to them.
 It is also worth checking cornfields for bear activity.
 While bear activity in corn fluctuates depending on mast crops (corn usage by bears decreases when food is abundant in the woods) there tends to be some corn use by bears in most years.
 The bear activity in corn will likely be higher in the more northern part of the state where oak is less distributed and beechnut production is down.

 Scouting Is Key

 Daytime temperatures often remain very warm during September and October, and proper care is necessary to avoid spoiling of meat during this early season, so hunters need to plan accordingly when attempting to take a bear.
-To help prevent the spoiling of meat, Fish and Game rule (Fis 301.06,(p)) allows the hunter to skin the animal (and get the meat into a cool area) immediately after taking.
-At the time of mandatory bear registration, a hunter must exhibit the hide, legs and feet, intact skull and sex organs to a Conservation Officer for tagging.
+To help prevent the spoiling of meat, Fish & Game rule (Fis 301.06,(p)) allows the hunter to skin the animal (and get the meat into a cool area) immediately after taking.
+At the time of mandatory bear registration, a hunter must exhibit the hide, legs and feet, intact skull and sex organs to Department staff for tagging.